creativemindsplugins/cm-pop-up-banners/readme.md

 <details><summary> <b>Expand</b> </summary>

 * Initiate Popup Campaigns
-* Personalize popups using HTML, imagery, and video content
+* Personalize popups using HTML, images, and video content
-* AdDesigner: Craft a unique popup style that aligns with your website’s design
+* AdDesigner: Build a unique popup style that suits with your website’s design
 * Limit by Page/Post/Custom Post Types: Specify the pages or posts where your popup should be displayed

 </details>